-But PHP is clear, readable, and easy to understand.
+But PHP is clear, readable, and easy to understand, making it one of the best programming language to learn.
 If you have any programming background or even a vague understanding of how web development works, you can get a general idea of what a PHP string is doing just by looking at it.
 It’s one of the best languages to start with.

 This simplicity does mean more competition, though.
 So starting out, you may have a lower salary.
 But highly proficient PHP developers are sought after, so if you can master it, you have the potential to earn lots of money.
 That popularity means there are plenty of career opportunities out there.

 PHP’s exec() function, it can work with pretty much anything else.

 Unlike newer languages, PHP isn’t a gamble.
 It’s tried and tested, with major projects like WordPress keeping it relevant even in 2021.
 Your job isn’t going anywhere any time soon, and that’s why so many developers continue to work with it.

 As a PHP developer, what will your general daily tasks be?
 For that, we’ll need to answer what PHP is and how you can use it.